SEACrowd/seacrowd.github.io/_includes/welcome.md

 Following the success of our [SEACrowd project](https://seacrowd.github.io/seacrowd-emnlp-2024/), we’re excited to announce [**SEA-VL**](https://seacrowd.github.io/seavl-launch/), a new open-source initiative to create high-quality vision-language datasets specifically for Southeast Asian (SEA) languages!
 We’re calling on contributors to help us build a SEA-specific vision-language model.

 > **Phase 2's preparation is still underway.** Stay tuned on [our Discord](https://discord.gg/XXRHFuvkTA) for updates!
-Open contribution is estimated to start from April/May 2025.
+Open contribution is expected to start from April/May 2025.

 <img width="700" alt="SEA-VL Banner" src="https://github.com/SEACrowd/seacrowd.github.io/blob/master/images/SEA-VL/seavl-banner.png?raw=true">

-SEA-VL is a big initiative, so we have decided to split it into two phases.
-In Phase 1 of SEA-VL, we’re looking for self-taken, culturally-relevant images with descriptions about the shared image.
-This will be cleaned and compiled into a comprehensive open-access SEA-relevant image dataset.
+SEA-VL is a large and ambitious initiative, so we have decided to split it into two phases.
+In Phase 1 of SEA-VL, we collected self-taken, culturally-relevant images with descriptions about the shared image in the respective local language.
+This dataset was compiled into an open-access SEA-relevant image dataset, the largest of its kind to date.
 This dataset will serve as the foundation for **Phase 2**, where we’ll develop instruction-tuning VL datasets and build a SEA-specific vision language model (VLM) using the constructed dataset.

 - Phase 1 has been wrapped up. [**Paper**](https://arxiv.org/pdf/2503.07920). [[Announcement]](https://seacrowd.github.io/seavl-dataset/) [[Project Page]](https://seacrowd.github.io/seavl-launch/)
 - Phase 2 is estimated to start from April/May 2025.

 ### 🌏 Special Interest Group in Southeast Asian NLP (SIGSEA)

-[SIGSEA](https://www.sigsea.org/) aims to change that by promoting research, collaboration, and sharing updates on Southeast Asian NLP.
-This way, in the future, we also can hold our own SEA workshops & events in ACL conferences! 💪
+The SEACrowd community has launched [SIGSEA](https://www.sigsea.org/), which aims to promote research, collaboration, and update sharing on Southeast Asian NLP.
+In the future, we also can hold our own SEA workshops & events in ACL conferences! 💪

 We're collecting expressions of interest for membership.
 As a member, you'll receive regular updates on research, events, and opportunities in the region.